appventures-group/salesforce-logger/README.md

 - Flow Guid: Always set this {!$Flow.InterviewGuid}.
 This will be logged in to source.
 - Level: Use one of the supported log levels.
 Thes values are same as Apex LoggingLevel Enum, but as string.
-- Messaga: Message to be logged.
+- Message: Message to be logged.

 # Enable / Disable Logging